 Story 4:

-Sarah Kallis: Mattis spoke to students at Georgia Military College about the importance of leadership in democracy during a keynote address following the official opening.
+Sarah Kallis: Mattis spoke to students at Georgia Military College about the importance of leadership and democracy during a keynote address following the official opening.
 He said the new center provides an important learning opportunity.

 James Mattis: This is a democracy.
-This is all hands on deck.
+This is all hands-on deck.
 Democracy is not a spectator sport.
 We all participate.
 How can you participate if you haven't been given the tools?
 So these are the tools.

 Sarah Kallis: Mattis served as defense secretary in President Trump's Cabinet from 2017 to 2019.
 He has not endorsed Trump's presidential bid and did not comment on either candidate.
 The leadership center houses a theater and classrooms.
 The school will also host a leadership speaker series in the new building.
 For GPB News, I'm Sarah Kallis in Milledgeville.